ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/audio/soundtag.md

-[ SoundTags ](../../../code_reference/class_reference/soundtag.md) are resources that allow users to pause, resume, and stop a group of [SoundInstances ](soundinstance.md); control their volume, EQ, and compression; and get a list of tagged SoundInstances to change other properties in NadaScripts.
+[SoundTags](../../../code_reference/class_reference/soundtag.md) are resources that allow users to pause, resume, and stop a group of [SoundInstances](soundinstance.md); control their volume, EQ, and compression; and get a list of tagged SoundInstances to change other properties in NadaScripts.

  # Common Uses